-Many people use the terms label, tag, and sticker to mean the same thing.
+Many people use the terms labels, tags, and stickers to mean the same thing.
 This isn’t usually a problem, but it’s a common misnomer that’s ages old.
 We always help to clarify what our customers mean and ensure they’re getting the right product.

 In the hopes of doing away with some of the confusion (and to make you a label savvy rockstar!) here are some helpful definitions to differentiate between the three terms: